Internship and Career Resources

 The MUAPP program is dedicated to connecting students with leading organizations that help solve some of the most pressing social and economic challenges in the country.
 We train our students to become the next generation of leaders and practitioners in the fields of public policy and urban affairs.
 Upon completing their coursework, students are equipped to work in government roles, the nonprofit sectors, and at a variety of business organizations that require exceptional quantitative, research, and analytical skills.

-To build the foundations of their career, our students acquire practical experience putting what they learn to use in real political, economic, and social contexts through a required four-credit internship.
+To build the foundations of their career, our students acquire practical experience putting what they learn to use in real political, economic, and social contexts through a required three-credit internship.
 Recent internship placements and organizations include:

 Career Resources and Job Placement